Tetralogy of Fallot With Absent Pulmonary Valve

 Tetralogy of Fallot (TOF) consists of a malalignment ventricular septal defect (VSD), infundibular pulmonary stenosis, overriding aorta, and right ventricular hypertrophy (RVH).

-The pulmonary valve annulus is usually hypoplastic, and this results in some degree of pulmonary stenosis.
-The stenosis is typically mild, and the pathophysiology in this condition is such that, after the immediate neonatal period, a net left-to-right shunt is observed.
+The pulmonary valve annulus is usually hypoplastic, resulting in pulmonary stenosis.
+The stenosis is not typically severe and the pathophysiology in this condition is such that, after the immediate neonatal period, a net left-to-right shunt is observed.
 This and the airway obstruction due to the dilated pulmonary arteries are the hallmarks of the condition.

-In the immediate neonatal period, cyanosis may be present, which is a result of increased pulmonary vascular resistance (PVR) causing a right-to-left shunt at the level of the VSD.
+In the immediate neonatal period, cyanosis may be present, which is a result of increased pulmonary vascular resistance (PVR) causing a right-to-left shunt at the level of the VSD or the inability to effectively ventilate the patient.
 After the fall in pulmonary vascular resistance, respiratory difficulties are the most prominent symptom in severe cases.

 Etiology